sheppard/python-requirejs/README.md

 )
 ```

-All of the [available build options for r.js](http://requirejs.org/docs/optimization.html#options) should Just Work, though if you find any discrepancies, please [open a ticket](https://github.com/wq/python-requirejs/issues) to let us know.
+Hopefully, all of the [available build options for r.js](http://requirejs.org/docs/optimization.html#options) will Just Work.
+If you find any discrepancies, please [open a ticket](https://github.com/wq/python-requirejs/issues) to let us know.

 This library is meant to be a drop-in replacement for `node r.js -o app.build.json`, and is tested by comparing its output with that command.
 However, since the optimize API is being called as a function, you may need to set the working directory explicitly to avoid any unexpected differences in how relative paths are computed: